TurboGrafx-16 / PC

 solution; There's no modding involved and it's a really high quality output.
 If there's a chance

-you'll use the expansion port, or if you have a Duo, I recommend the AV Driver mod.
-If you decide to do
+you'll use the expansion port, or if you have a Duo, I recommend a THS7374 board.
+If you decide to do any

-any internal mod, I strongly recommend that you do a cap replacement and jailbar fix on your console
+internal mod, I strongly recommend that you do a cap replacement and jailbar fix on your console as

 If you'd like info on mods for other systems, head to the Getting RGB From Each System